 - DIY Repair – Suitable for small cracks using sealants or cement mixtures.

 - Professional Repair – Needed for large structural damages, major leaks, or full tank waterproofing.
+Explore water tank leakage repair services for professional assistance.

 Prevention Tips to Avoid Future Leaks